 Why Most Workout Plans Fail (And How to Fix Yours)

-Why Training Methods Stagnate
+Why Training Stagnates

 The fitness industry often prioritizes "sweat" over "stimulus," leading many to believe that fatigue is a proxy for progress.
 In reality, biological adaptation requires a precise balance of mechanical tension and metabolic stress.
 When a plan is too rigid, it ignores the daily fluctuations in a human's Rate of Perceived Exertion (RPE), which can vary by 10-15% based on sleep quality and nutritional intake.
 For instance, a lifter might be prescribed 100kg for five reps, but on a day with poor recovery, that 100kg might feel like a maximal effort, overtaxing the Central Nervous System (CNS).